Pakistan’s ex-PM Imran Khan, wife sentenced to jail in corruption case

 “When talks began, it was agreed that dialogue would continue regardless of the verdict, but the conviction may strain these efforts,” the Lahore-based Nizami warned.

-He suggested that internal divisions within PTI might resurface, with factions supporting resistance likely prevailing over those advocating for patience and dialogue.
+He suggested that internal divisions within the PTI might resurface, with factions supporting resistance likely prevailing over those advocating for patience and dialogue.

 “This could once again lead to a more aggressive stance by PTI going forward,” he said.